VPDoR $5,000 Propel Grant FY25

 Grant Supported Activities

-- Travel for site visits.
+- Conducting surveys or site visits.

-- Conducting an expert review of the proposal draft.
+- Expert review of proposal drafts.

 Timeline